xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>Note that using asterisks in comment blocks does not work.
+Note that using asterisks in comment blocks does not work.
 See <a href="#mddox_stars">Use of asterisks</a> for details.
 <br/>
- Note that when using hyphens and the previous line is not empty you have to use at least one whitespace in the sequence of hyphens otherwise it might be seen as a level 2 header (see <a href="#md_headers">Headers</a>).</p>
+ Note that when using hyphens and the previous line is not empty you have to use at least one whitespace in the sequence of hyphens otherwise it might be seen as a level 2 header (see <a href="#md_headers">Headers</a>).

 ### Emphasis {#md_emphasis}

-<p>To emphasize a text fragment you start and end the fragment with an underscore or star.
+To emphasize a text fragment you start and end the fragment with an underscore or star.
 Using two stars or underscores will produce strong emphasis.
-Three stars or underscores will combine the emphasis from the previous two options.</p>
+Three stars or underscores will combine the emphasis from the previous two options.

-<p>Examples:</p>
+Examples:

-<pre><code>*single asterisks*
+<pre><code> *single asterisks*

  _single underscores_